Timeline of the 2014 Pacific hurricane season

 The 2014 Pacific hurricane season consisted of the events that occurred in the annual cycle of tropical cyclone formation over the Pacific Ocean north of the equator and east of the International Date Line.
 The official bounds of each Pacific hurricane season are dates that conventionally delineate the period each year during which tropical cyclones tend to form in the basin according to the National Hurricane Center (NHC), beginning on May 15 in the Eastern Pacific proper (east of 140°W) and June 1 in the Central Pacific (140°W to the International Date Line), and ending on November 30 in both areas.
 However, tropical cyclogenesis is possible at any time of year.
 The first tropical cyclone of the season, Hurricane Amanda, developed on May 22; the final, Hurricane Vance, dissipated on November 5.

 On account of several unusually favorable atmospheric and oceanic factors, the 2014 season was one of the most active on record for the basin.
 It produced twenty-three tropical depressions, of which all but one developed into named tropical storms; sixteen became hurricanes, of which nine further intensified into major hurricanes.
-All of these parameters exceeded the 1981–2010 averages of 16.5 tropical storms, 8.9 hurricanes, and 4.3 major hurricanes; the number of hurricanes was tied with 1990 and 1992 for the most in one season since reliable records began.
-The season's activity levels were reflected by an overall Accumulated Cyclone Energy index of 202.4 units, which is the seventh-highest value for a Pacific hurricane season as of July 2024.

-Multiple tropical cyclones impacted land or were otherwise notable for meteorological reasons.
-The season's most impactful was Hurricane Odile in mid-September, which caused extensive damage throughout Baja California Sur after it made landfall near Cabo San Lucas as a strong Category 3 hurricane with maximum sustained winds of 125 mph (205 km/h).
-It later struck the mainland of northwestern Mexico as a tropical storm, and its remnants generated severe thunderstorms and intense flooding in portions of the Southwestern United States.
-Odile and its remnants killed more than a dozen people and wrought US$1–1.25 billion in damage, resulting in its name being retired the following spring.